 When I am caught in two different situations, I always choose the difficult one and it really sucks.
 “Two, Trisha!
 You have two freaking choices and you always choose the hard one!
 Why?!
 Why!
 Why!”

 But trusting your instinct is still the best policy.
 It always gets me through.
-If it feel right, then it will fit.
-If it doesn’t feel right, run to the other direction but always look where you are running to.
+If it feels right, then it will fit.
+If it doesn’t feel right, run in the other direction but always look where you are running to.

 In the event that you don’t have a BFF to tell your plans and whereabouts to, you can always come to the friends of your nation and the world – the consulate of your country in a country you are traveling to.